sdslabs/redmine-to-gitlab/README.md

 ### General Instructions
 - You need to set the config file.
-- Each file also requie some configs (will try to put all in the conf file in future) like gitlab cookies and redmine auth-key.
+- Each script also requires some configs (will try to put all in the conf file in future) like gitlab cookies and redmine auth-key.
 Set them.

 ##### Feel free to contact us at [Jinora](https://chat.sdslabs.co) or through [email](mailto:contact@sdslabs.co.in)  in case you need any help.